 - In school-related incidents

 - In arguments involving neighbors, friends, or family members that turn violent

 Compensation for Assault Victims

-In addition to being held criminally liable for an attack, perpetrators can be held legally liable for the injuries you suffer as a result.
+In addition to being held criminally liable for an attack, our DC personal injury lawyer shares that perpetrators can be held legally responsible for the injuries you suffer.
 Some states have programs where a victim is entitled to compensation for some of their financial losses.
 Typically, the victim is required to cooperate with law enforcement in prosecuting the crime, and the application process can be lengthy.
 A victim may be at a disadvantage if the defendant was not charged or convicted, and the amounts awarded may not cover the total amount of their current or future costs.

 While you are encouraged to pursue this type of compensation, you may want to speak with a personal injury lawyer in DC about filing a personal injury lawsuit.
-Even if the perpetrator is not charged or convicted, they can still be held liable through the civil courts, while any judgement you receive can be enforced through wage garnishment and liens or levies on their home or other property.
+Even if the perpetrator is not charged or convicted, they can still be held liable through the civil courts.
+At the same time, any judgment you receive can be enforced through wage garnishment and liens or levies on their home or other property.
 Damages you may be entitled to include: